arcus-azure/arcus/community/blog/2022-04 Interesting new hooks and .NET 6 support in Arcus WebAPI v1.5/README.md

 ## Built-in JSON formatting extensions
 Our [Arcus Web API project template](https://templates.arcus-azure.net/features/web-api-template) is using several great and highly recommended approaches to start off your project.
 One of these approaches is to limit the input/output formatting of models to only JSON formatting.
 What this means is that the registered input/output formatters were inspected and altered.
 While this is a valuable addition to the Web API project template, it is still somewhat boilerplate code that with its inspection code doesn't make the template a very user-friendly or clean place to work in.

-Arcus Web API v1.5 changed this.
+Arcus Web API v1.5 changes this.
 In a new library called `Arcus.WebApi.Hosting`, we have added extensions on the MVC options so that this JSON formatting limitation can be added in a more fluent manner.

 ```csharp
 using System.Text.Json.Serialization;